srbdev/jsdb/README.md

 # JSDB
 JSDB attempts to be a SQL lite database written entirely in JavaScript.
 This is purely an experiment for my own learning experience but I hope that down the line, JSDB becomes a tool that people could use (in theory).

-Currently, JSDB only works through its command line interface.
+Currently, JSDB is mainly developed as a command line interface, but I started implementing its Node module counterpart.

 # Installation

 ### Prerequisites
-[Node](https://nodejs.org/en/) needs to be installed.
-Note that the code base is written in ECMAScript 6 and runs using [Babel](http://babeljs.io/).
+[Node](https://nodejs.org/en/) needs to be installed. **Note that the code base is written in ECMAScript 6 and runs using [Babel](http://babeljs.io/)**.
 JSDB also uses [Mocha](http://mochajs.org/) for its testing framework and [Chai](http://chaijs.com/) as its assertion library.

 ### Install
 Follow these steps to install and run JSDB: